Guwahati: Road

+Metro

 A metro rail project has also been planned to relieve the hectic traffic conditions on the streets.
+Although it is being cited that the metropolis is yet not feasible for a metro project.

+Active Transport

 Guwahati has also seen a rise in the usage of cycling as a mode of transport and as per some unofficial estimates, there was almost a 50% increase in the number of people who took up cycling in the wake of COVID-19.
 The city has an active cycling community and is amongst the few Indian cities that has a Bicycle Mayor and a Junior Bicycle Mayor.